itayG98/DodgeGame/README.md

 Overview :

-This game is zero knowledge based but more of explanatory based project I tried to make absract classes to manage the app and a nice UI for the playert to actuly have fun.
+This game is less off knowledge based but more of explanatory based project I tried to make absract classes to manage the app and a nice UI for the playert to actuly have fun.
 As you may see the game has Slim-Shady themed music and images.